unc0dedx/unc0dedx/README.md

 ## Hello There, Lucifer-Voldigoad aka leroi here

 - ⚡ working on projects...
-- ⚡ having fun on life
+- ⚡ having fun in life
 - ⚡ coding and staying fit is my passion